The-Taggart-Institute/detection-with-sigma/README.md

-# Detection Engineering With Sigma
+# Automated Detection With Sigma
-Building a Detection Engineering lab using Splunk, PySigma, and Sigma Rules.
+Building an Automated Detection Engineering lab using Splunk, PySigma, and Sigma Rules.

 ## Course Overview